Battle of Ist: Aftermath

 The Kapitan Diederichsen remained afloat but only for some time, an attempt to tow failed and the survivors were taken off by the German escorts.
 The heavily damaged TA37 was towed successfully and made it to Pola.
-The French force remained in the Adriatic for half of the year bombarding Zante, and on 19 March sank two Siebel ferries SF273 and SF274 on their way to Pylos and crippling another two.
+The French force remained in the Adriatic for half of the year bombarding Zante, and on 19 March sank two Siebel ferries SF273 and SF274 on their way to Pylos and crippled another two.
 In August they took part in Operation Dragoon, the invasion of southern France.